Xacus/demonlord/README.md

 Shadow of the Demonlord has no open license, but permission was granted to make the system.

-It a basic and playable character and creature sheet but not with much automation.

 ## **Features**

 ### **General:**